South Carolina gets revenge against Caitlin Clark and Iowa, wins 3rd women’s national championship

 For the second year in a row, Iowa and Clark have come up short in the national championship game, losing to LSU a year ago.

-This was Clark’s final game in an Iowa unform before heading to the WNBA.
-She finished with a game-high 30 points.
-Clark is expected to be the top pick in the draft April 15.
+This was Clark’s final game in an Iowa unform before heading to the WNBA, where she is expected to be the top pick in the draft April 15.
+Clark finished with a game-high 30 points.

+“Kamilla Cardoso was not going to let us lose a game in the NCAA tournament,” South Carolina head coach Dawn Staley said.

+Te-Hina Paopao had 14 points, while Chloe Kitts added 11 points and 10 rebounds.

 South Carolina is now 3-0 in national championship games.
-The other titles came in 2017 and 2022, all under head coach Dawn Staley.
+The other titles came in 2017 and 2022, all under Staley.

 On Sunday at Rocket Mortgage FieldHouse in Cleveland, Ohio, the best team beat the team that had the best player.
 Clark, despite all the accolades she’s received, will leave Iowa as a two-time national runner-up.